-All personal injury cases have similar phases.
+All Texas personal injury cases have similar phases.
 My goal is to give you an overview of the steps so that you know what to expect throughout the process.
 Even though many cases settle before trial, I’ve provided a very basic overview that follows that will introduce you to many of the phases of a personal injury case, from start to finish.

 1. The Claim